pbarnoux/modSortedInventoryTabs/README.md

 By default, inside each category, items are sorted by their localized name in natural order (case insensitive).
 Following categories overrides this behavior:

-- all categories in usable tab: by quality first (superior > enhanced > normal), in case of tie by the localized name;
+- all categories but food in usable tab: by quality first (superior > enhanced
+  > normal), in case of tie by the localized name;
+- food (edibles and drinks): best regen stat first (duration, vitality regained)
 - all categories in quest and book tabs: new (starred) items first, in case of tie by the the localized name;
 - alcohols consumed by mutagen (alchemy tab): by priority (first displayed will